Chantal Carter,LCSW, LADAC, CEDS

 Explore a variety of needs including depression, anxiety, eating disorders, and substance abuse among other things for children, adolescents, & adults

 Facilitating communication and conflict resolution to strengthen relationships, providing parenting support, and resolving problem behaviors

-Offering teletherapy services to those throughout Arkansas, Missouri, Oklahoma, Pennsylvania, & Tennessee
+Offering telehealth services to those throughout Arkansas, Missouri, Oklahoma, Pennsylvania, & Tennessee

-NWA Therapy is proud to offer live interactive webinars that are NBCC approved.
-For more information and to sign up for our next event, click here
+NWA Therapy is proud to offer live interactive webinars as an NBCC Approved Continuing Education Provider.
+For more information and to sign up for our next event, click HERE

 Erika made me feel amazing.
 She gives me the confidence so I can make better decisions and make myself a happier stronger person.

 I highly recommend Chantal.
 She saved my life and gave me hope again when I was going through a very rough time in my life.
 I would have not made it through without her!